CollectivaT-dev/language-toolkit/docs/source/2-Digital age.rst

 We can categorize these platforms in four ways:

 - **Module-based:** Using these apps feels more or less like taking a class in a school or a college, where users follow a modular curriculum planned by educators.
 It allows learners to track their progress, receive notifications, and earn points.
 Some notable examples are: `Duolingo <https://www.duolingo.com/>`_ , `Babbel <https://www.babbel.com/>`_, `uTalk <https://utalk.com/en/store>`_ , `Master Any Language <https://www.masteranylanguage.com/>`_.
 Unfortunately, it is not possible for language communities themselves to decide and implement a new language in these platforms.
 However, it is possible to "lobby" and participate in the creation of new modules through the communities some of these platforms provide.
-Although it has to be noted that most of these platforms are in-profit platforms and the work by language communities remain uncompensated.
+Also, it has to be noted that most of these platforms are in-profit platforms and the work by language communities remain uncompensated.

 .. figure:: img/learn-cree.png
 	:alt: Content for learning Cree language in Master Any Language platform